MichiBayar/hr-corporate-compensation-tenure-analysis/README.md

 Employee database analysis on organizational structure, department compensation, and employee retention/tenure using SQL and SQLite.

 ## Overview
-The goal of this project was to act as a Corporate Human Resources & People Ops Analyst to evaluate the overall scale, payroll structure, and tenure distribution across the company's workforce.
-By analyzing a public relational dataset found online of over 300,000 synthetic employees, this project helps corporate leadership and FP&A teams understand organizational scale, locate high/low compensation tiers, investigate potential legacy tenure bottlenecks, and implement structural database tools (VIEWs) to support real-time executive decision-making.
+The goal of this project was to act as a HR/People Analytics exercise, and this project starts from the question of if I were handed this workforce dataset, what would an HR or FP&A team want to know first?
+By analyzing a public relational dataset found online of over 300,000 synthetic employees, the queries below follow that logic, starting from org-wide scale, narrowing into payroll concentration and outliers, checking structural/governance health, and finally testing a specific retention hypothesis.

 ---